For a brief time, I'm offering free MP3's of a five

 was also compiled on the promo-only LP, The

 album.
 In either format, it is now hilariously scarce.
-A lifetime or two later, by the way, Blondie cut another Christmas single, "We Three Kings" (2009), as a free download - but it's also hard-to-find.
+A lifetime or two later, by the way, Blondie cut another Christmas single, "We Three Kings" (2009), as a free download - but it's also become hard-to-find.

 4.7 MB (ripped from flexidisc)